-With news of Disneyland rolling out more plant-based food offerings in spring 2020, we thought we’d take a look at the vegetarian and plant-based foods currently in the parks while we eagerly (and hungrily) await the new additions.
-Whether you're a vegetarian or are simply trying to add more veggies to your life as we Frogs always are, you’ll find many delicious options at Disneyland and Disney California Adventure.
+Disneyland has been rolling out more plant-based food offerings, especially with the opening of Avengers Campus, so we thought we’d take a look at the vegetarian and plant-based foods in the parks.
+Whether you're a vegetarian or are simply trying to add more plant-based foods to your life as we frogs always are, you’ll find many delicious options at Disneyland and Disney California Adventure.

 We always look forward to having any excuse to try new foods, and we like having healthier — but still tasty — choices to keep us healthy and feeling good in the parks.
 If you are looking for plant-based foods, you can find some when using Mobile Order service in the Disneyland app.
-The plant-based foods category is marked with a green leaf icon.
-The plant-based foods contain no animal meat, dairy, eggs or honey.
+As mentioned, the plant-based food category is marked with a green leaf icon.
 Keep your eye out for more changes to come across Disneyland Resort, and also keep in mind that it is possible for any of these vegetarian foods at Disneyland Resort to change due to availability or permanent menu changes.
+Supply chains have been disrupted due to COVID-19, so not all items are available at this time.

 The Very Best Vegetarian Food at Disneyland Resort

 Here’s a look at the very best vegetarian food at Disneyland Resort by park.
 Some are wholly plant-based, and some may contain dairy or eggs.
-Be sure to jump all the way down to find the best vegetarian snacks across both parks.
+Jump all the way down to find the best vegetarian snacks across both parks.
 (You’ll be hoppy to know that many favorite Disneyland snacks make the cut!)

 The Best Vegetarian Food at Disneyland Park